GettysburgDataScience/DS325-ClassNotes/_sources/reading_review.md

     - ?
     - ?

 4. **What is a cost function?
-What cost functions are typically used for linear and logistic regression? (p134, p165)
+What cost functions are typically used for linear and logistic regression?** (p134, p165)

-    - Linear -
+    - Linear - ?
-    - Logistic -
+    - Logistic - ?

 5. **What does a Softmax regression tell us?** (p 170)
-    -
+    - ?